-Note how Kyle did this: she illustrates her story with specific people, places, and times.

-People learn much better by explicit example ("Sometimes I would get so depressed that

-I would lie in my bed and cry for three days or more."), as opposed to heady abstraction ("Depression is like a dark cloth causing utter sadness.").
-Listeners can clearly imagine being in bed for 72 hours, whereas the dark cloth metaphor is vague and more difficult to make sense of.
+Note how David did this: he illustrates his story with specific people, places, and times.
+People learn much better by explicit example ("My self-loathing and suicidal ideation was worse than ever"), as opposed to heady abstraction ("Self-loathing is like a dark cloth causing utter sadness.").
+Listeners can clearly imagine having feelings of depression to the point of self-loathing, whereas the dark cloth metaphor is vague and more difficult to make sense of.

-Table 3.1: Kyle Uphoff-Wasowski's Story
+Table 3.1: David Goldberg's Story